tanish079/MyPortfolio/index.md

         2. [Ratikesh Satle](https://www.linkedin.com/in/ratikesh-satle-5317bb1b2/)<br>
         3. [Adinath Bhor](https://www.linkedin.com/in/adinath-bhor-025461197/)

-### Internship Based Project - CAD Modelling of An IC Engine - Dec 2021 - Jan 2022
+### Internship Based Project - CAD Modelling of an IC Engine - Dec 2021 - Jan 2022

-   1. Dismantling of an IC Engine (Force Matador D301 E2) and measuring the dimensions of the components.
+   1. Dismantling of an IC Engine (Force Matador D301 E2) and measuring the dimensions of the components.<br>
-   2. Creating a CAD model of the components of the engine.
+   2. Creating a CAD model of the components of the engine.<br>
    3. Doing Assembly of the Engine and creating a working Simulation of an IC Engine.